sinha-arpita/Sprint-Challenge-Node-Express/README.md

+Q1)  Mention two parts of Express that you learned about this week?

+Ans     Express is a web application framework that sits on top of the Node.js web server.It has two important features
+       first is Middleware and second is Routing.
+       MIddleware are functions that get the request and response objects and can operate on them and either return the response or call the next middleware in the pipeline.
+Examples are logging or securityExpress’ middleware stack is basically an array of functions.
+Middleware CAN change the request or response, but doesn’t have to.
+       Routing is  also one of the main features of Express.
+Using routing we can map incoming requests to the appropriate request handler based on the URL and HTTP Method used.We can have a single URL per resource and execute different code based on the HTTP Method/Verb used.
+Routing provides a way to break an application into smaller parts based on the route.

+Q 2) Describe Middleware?
+Ans.
+Middleware are basically functions that get the request and response objects and can operate on them and either         return the response or call the next middleware in the pipeline.
+Examples are logging or security.Express’              middleware stack is basically an array of functions.
+     Middleware CAN change the request or response, but doesn’t have to.

+Q3) Describe a Resource?

+Ans.
+When we design a RESTful WEB API we consider that everything is a resource.where each resource is accessible via a      unique URI.Resources can have multiple representations.
+     communication is done over a stateless protocol (HTTP) and management of resources is done via HTTP methods.

+Q4) What can the API return to help clients know if a request was successful?
+Ans.Response status or response code as 200.

+Q5) How can we partition our application into sub-applications?
+Ans.Express Routers are a way to split an application into sub-applications to make it more modular and easier to          maintain and reason about.
+   Applications can be broken up into router to reorganize our code for readability.
+We could have a router to serve our SPA and a router for our API.
+Each router can have it’s own middleware and routing.

 # Sprint Challenge: Express and Node.js - Projects & Actions

 This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
 This Sprint explored Building RESTful Web APIs with Express and Node.js, Server-side Routing, Express Middleware & Deployment and Good Practices.
 In your challenge for this Sprint, you will demonstrate proficiency by creating an Web API using Node.js and Express.